cu-mkp/m-k-manuscript-data/_texts/p-082r_tl.md

 ##  Heat of <span class="m">copper</span>

-It is hot enough when you see it neat & even on top, without filth.
+It is hot enough when you see it neat & even on top, without <span class="m">filth</span>.